BusinessAnalyticsTeamProject/DataMining/README.md

 ![image](https://github.com/BusinessAnalyticsTeamProject/DataMining/assets/111236793/9a84dce6-be7a-47cc-8a37-71e7ed831954)
 ### 1. Predict the probability that an applicant will be Passed/Failed
 ### 2. Identify important factors that affect the final selection results of trainees
-### 3. Compare the selection criteria of 42 Seoul and Ecole 42 to identify the differences in selection priority factors
+### 3. Compare the selection criteria of 42 Seoul and Ecole 42 to identify the differences in selection factors

 ## 📚 Data Collection